sukrumerey/OpenPNM-Examples/Simulations/invasion_percolation.rst

 Define the Pore-scale Physics
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 To perform most algorithms, it is necessary to define the pore scale physics that relates pore/throat geometry, phase properties, and the mechanism to be modeled.
 In the case of an IP simulation, it is necessary to define the pressure at which the invading phase can enter each throat.
 This is commonly done by assuming the throat is a cylinder and using the so-called "Washburn" equation.
-The OpenPNM Physics module has a submodule for capillary pressure methods, including the Washburn model.
-To use this model in a simulation, you first create a generic **Physics** object, then add the desired methods to this object as follows:
+The OpenPNM **Physics** module has a folder for capillary pressure methods, including the "Washburn" model.
+To use it in a simulation, you first create a generic **Physics** object, then add the model as follows:

 .. code-block:: python

     >>> phys = OpenPNM.Physics.GenericPhysics(network=pn, phase=water,
 		...                                       geometry=geom)
     >>> phys.add_model(propname='throat.capillary_pressure',
     ...                model=OpenPNM.Physics.models.capillary_pressure.washburn)

-This means that the Physics object will now have a model called ``'throat.capillary_pressure'``, that when called will calculate throat entry pressures using the ``'washburn'`` model.
-The Washburn model requires that the Phase object (Water in this case) has the necessary physical properties of surface tension and contact angle.
+This means that ``phys`` will now have a model called ``'throat.capillary_pressure'``, that when called will calculate throat entry pressures using the ``'washburn'`` model.
+The Washburn model requires that the **Phase** object (``water`` in this case) has the necessary physical properties of surface tension and contact angle.

-The predefined Water object is assigned a contact angle of 110 degrees by default (water on Teflon).
+The predefined **Water** class is assigned a contact angle of 110 degrees by default (water on Teflon).
 This can be confirmed by printing the first element of the ``'pore.contact_angle'`` array:

 .. code-block:: python